ortiz-antonio/testimonials-grid-section/src/index.md

       summary: |
         Awesome teaching support from TAs who did the bootcamp themselves.
 Getting guidance from them and learning from their experiences was easy.
+      quote: |

-        > The staff seem genuinely concerned about my progress which I find really refreshing.
+        The staff seem genuinely concerned about my progress which I find really refreshing.
 The program gave me the confidence necessary to be able to go out in the world and present myself as a capable junior developer.
 The standard is above the rest.
 You will get the personal attention you need from an incredible community of smart and amazing people.